ashishkumarshah/weekend/README.md

 # Weekend
 Weekend is a convenient wrapper over [Greenmail](https://github.com/greenmail-mail-test/greenmail).

+## What does it do?
-It's functionality is read eml files from a folder and load them into an inbox provided by Greenmail.
+1. It's functionality is read eml files from a folder and load them into an inbox provided by Greenmail.
 The inbox can then be accessed by your protocol of choice.
+2. It is particularly helpful, when you want your code to process a particular email from an inbox.
+You can dump the eml (email) into weekend's home folder and have your code talk to the Inbox which was started by Greenmail.

 ## Quick Start
 1. Download the jar from the releases and run it from terminal.